QSong-github/SongLab/pages/opening.md

 2. Ph.D. degree in bioinformatics, biostatistics, or related majors.
 3. Programming skills & research experience in bioinformatics/computational biology

-Contact Information: Interested individuals are encouraged to contact Dr. Song qsong@wakehealth.edu with the following information:
+Contact Information: Interested individuals are encouraged to contact Dr. Song (qianqian.song.66@gmail.com) with the following information:

 1. An updated CV
 2. Transcripts if applicable